Kishen Pattnaik

-Kishen Pattnaik (30 June 1930 - 27 September 2004) was an Indian social leader, socialist thinker, author and activist.
-As a member of parliament for the 3rd Lok Sabha, he represented the Praja Socialist Party for the Sambalpur Constituency of India.
+Kishen Pattanayak (30 June 1930 - 27 September 2004) was an Indian social leader, socialist thinker, author and activist.
+As a member of parliament for the 3rd Lok Sabha, he represented the Socialist Party for the Sambalpur Constituency of India.

 Pattnaik founded and edited a Hindi monthly periodical called Samayik Varta.

 Early life

 Kishen Pattnaik was born in Kalahandi State, located in the forest-covered region of Kashipur.
 Currently, it is Kasipur Block of Rayagada Dist.
 As a child, he attended a school named Tati Ghera, where his father worked as a teacher.
 After moving to his maternal uncle's house in Bhawanipatna, he enrolled in classes in 1946 in Rajendra College, Bolangir.
 He then received his bachelor's degree and Master of Arts at the university in Nagpur.
 In 1951, he returned to Bhawanipatna and began teaching at the Braja Mohan High School.

 Social work

 After numerous deaths due to starvation were reported in the Kalahandi district, Pattnaik and activist Kapil Narayan Tiwari filed a public interest litigation against the State of Odisha.